easygoband/easygoband-recruitment-test/src/easygoband-recruitment-test/README.md

 ## Filter results by some fields

-The application will retrieve an Excel file with those items that match the filtering criteria.
+The application will retrieve an Excel file with those items that match one of selected filtering criteria.
 To run it, the following example must be followed:

 ```
 <program> filterBy access_group_name=Abono